kestral246/realcompass/README.md

 License
 -------
-- **textures:** original compass textures: CC BY-SA by Echo (45deg versions added by kestral246 also CC BY-SA)
+- **original textures:** original compass textures: CC BY-SA by Echo (45deg versions added by kestral246 also CC BY-SA)
+- **new textures:** from ccompass, textures CC BY-SA by tacotexmex (45deg versions added by kestral246 also CC BY-SA)
 - **code:**  My changes to original code are CC0-1.0
 - **original compassgps license:** Original code by Echo, PilzAdam, and TeTpaAka is WTFPL.
 Kilarin (Donald Hines) changes are CC0 (No rights reserved)